 - Liz Curry of Commonland Solutions and the team at Burlington Electric Department (BED) have helped with extensive in-kind consultations and advice.

 - IN MEMORIAM.
-Sylvia Heininger was a beloved member of the German community that founded the Hall, who lived in the neighborhood until recently.
-Sylvia provided invaluable information about the building’s history and donated a large amount of historical documents to the University of Vermont Archives.
+Sylvia Heininger was a beloved member of the German community that founded the Hall.
+Sylvia provided invaluable information about the building’s history, donating historical documents to the University of Vermont Archives.

 Professional Consultants